Ynn/selfstar/exercises/hvac.md

 where LOW stands for a given maximum power.

-## Exercice 4 - Time and Users dependant preferences
+## Exercise 4 - Time and Users dependant preferences

 In this exercise, you will try to improve the configuration of the temperature depending on time and user preferences criteria.